Dragonrun1/file_path_normalizer/README.md

   * Relative paths are usually shorter and so easier to work with.
   * The path is wholly or in part taken from user input and maybe relative.
-  * Using relative paths means the actual location where the application is installed doesn't really matter only that the internal application directory structure is always the same.
+  * Using relative paths means the actual location where the application is installed doesn't really matter -- only that the internal application directory structure is always the same.

-There probably are some other reasons but the ones above are some of the most common ones I see in other programmer's code and I myself have ran into.
-We also know from the section above that though `realpath()` can be used it has some shall we say interesting 'features' you need to take care of if you are going use it.
+There probably are some other reasons but the ones above are some of the most common ones I see most often in both my code and other developers' code.
+We also know from the section above that though `realpath()` can be used it has some issues you need to must resolve if you are going use it.

-One way to work around the 'features' of `realpath()` would be to wrap it in a class and try adding code to handle all of it less than nice 'features'.
-I choose a different way by NOT even using it and try to make something that has the most of same abilities I like of `realpath()` but without the 'features'.
+One way to work around these issues would be to wrap `realpath()` in a class and try adding code to handle all of the undesired problems.
+Instead I choose a different strategy by NOT even using it and trying to make something that has the most of same abilities I like of `realpath()` but without the shortcomings.

 I also wanted something that works with both Windows and Unix paths but allows me act like I'm always working with Unix paths.

 So the best way I know to show why I think `FilePathNormalizer` is better is